klust/SupercomputersForStarters/docs/7_Accelerators/7_01_What_are_accelerators.md

--   The NVIDIA tensor cores, AMD matrix cores and Intel matrix engines are all integrated very closely with the vector processing hardware on their GPGPUs, However, there are also dedicated matrix computing accelerators, in particular in accelerators specifically designed for AI, siuch as the Google TPU (Tensor Processing Unit).
+-   The NVIDIA tensor cores, AMD matrix cores and Intel matrix engines are all integrated very closely with the vector processing hardware on their GPGPUs, However, there are also dedicated matrix computing accelerators, in particular in accelerators specifically designed for AI, such as the Google TPU (Tensor Processing Unit).

     Most neural network accelerators on smartphone processors also fall in this category as they are usually in a physically distinct area from the GPU hardware in the SOC (though not a separate chip or die).